Andrew-Rose1/SwinomishCasinoScripts/README.md

 - This script was ran daily and stored on the Virtual Linux Machine.
 ## Disalbe ActiveSync
 - A powershell scrip that prompt the user for a username of the person's account they wanted to disable email-on-phone for.
 The user's email-on-phone access would then be revoked.
+## LodgePMS
+- ReviewPro and Strategy9.
+Similar to "Atlas To Tritium Transfer", this program will scan a folder and move specific files to another server.
+- This script was ran daily and stored on the Virtual Linux Machine.
 ## Windows 2004 Scan
 - A script that scanned a device report from Endpoint Manager to find all Windows 10 machines that were below Windows build 2004.
 It would then export these computers to a csv file for the IT Department technicians to use as a reference sheet for Windows OS updates.
 ## SQL DB Scan